Awards, Contests, and Medals

 - Encourage the study of the historical events which led to the framing of the Constitution in September 1787.

 During Constitution Week, chapter members provide bookmarks bearing the Preamble to the Constitution to several Colorado Springs schools.
-More information can be found on this Constitution Week page of the National DAR website or please contact our chapter regent using the Contact Us form.
+More information can be found on the Constitution Week page of the National DAR website or by contacting our chapter regent using the Contact Us form.

 We are especially excited about July 2026, as the United States will mark its 250th anniversary.
 Happy 250th Birthday, America!!
 Our members are proud to be descendants of those patriots who fought so hard to win independence.

-Our Kinnikinnik Chapter NSDAR participates in the annual Veterans Day Parade held in downtown Colorado Springs.
+Our Kinnikinnik Chapter participates in the annual Veterans Day Parade held in downtown Colorado Springs.
 Members often dress in Revolutionary War period costumes or in patriotic clothing.
-Marching along with our veterans is such an honor, as well as being very humbling.
+Marching along with our veterans is an honor and very humbling.
 Colorado Springs has many veterans, as well as active duty personnel.